ArjunBora/SAMS/README.md

 # Smart Attendance Management System

-An IoT-based, smart digital solution designed to streamline operations, enhance transparency, and improve accountability in Anganwadi Centres.
+An IoT-based, smart digital solution designed to streamline operations, enhance transparency, and improve accountability in Working sites (which includes - mining, oil refineries, etc.) .
 The system uses facial recognition for attendance, ensures and enables efficient supervisor reporting—all through an intuitive web dashboard.
 This project focuses on building a scalable and user-centric system for managing the daily operations of on-site Refinaries and rigs using Raspberry Pi, AI camera modules, and Python-based automation.
 The system ensures transparency and accuracy in attendance logging and supervisor reporting, while supporting offline functionality with real-time synchronization when the internet is available.